shepherliu/bzzwikimirror/README.md

 1. Support to show all the zim files status(waitting, downloading, extracting, uploading and uploaded).

 2. Support paginations and search title for the wikis

+3. Support run a python httpserver locally with your own bee nodes to view and search the wikis.

+4. Using sqlite3 to store the files references and to support search functions. the sqlite file also will be uploaded to swarm for backup.

 ***Future Plan***